0chain/zwalletcli/README.md

 ![Send tokens to another wallet](docs/send.png "Send tokens to another wallet")

-Transferring tokens from a wallet to another is done through `send`
+Transferring tokens from one wallet to another is done through `send`

 | Parameter        | Required | Description                    | Default | Valid Values |
 | ---------------- | -------- | ------------------------------ | ------- | ------------ |